omry/omegaconf/docs/source/usage.rst

 By default, Structured Config nodes are converted to plain dict.

-Using ``structured_config_mode=SCMode.DICT_CONFIG`` causes such nodes to remain as DictConfig, allowing attribute style access on the resulting node.
+Using ``structured_config_mode=SCMode.DICT_CONFIG`` causes such nodes to remain as ``DictConfig``, allowing attribute style access on the resulting node.

 Using ``structured_config_mode=SCMode.INSTANTIATE``, Structured Config nodes are converted to instances of the backing dataclass or attrs class.
 Note that